nerdschoolbergen/shellscripting/assignment.md

 - make a jar file of the classes directory
 - upload your jar file using a secure copying method (login information and address will be listed)
-- ssh into the box and list your jar file so that you can see it's there.
+- SSH into the box and list your jar file so that you can see it's there.
 - print out some log messages after compiling and uploading

-Done with time to spare?
+# Done with time to spare?
-Try to make your deploy-script use parameters with getopts!
+Try to make your deploy-script use parameters with `getopt`s!
 - the parameters and their uses are:
-    -d cleans the build, that is deletes all compiled classes and the directory they've been put in
+    `-d` cleans the build, that is deletes all compiled classes and the directory they've been put in
-    -c compiles all java source files in a classes directory -j make a jar of all class files
+    `-c` compiles all java source files in a classes directory `-j` make a jar of all class files
-    -u upload jar file to remote location
+    `-u` upload jar file to remote location
-    -h display usage
+    `-h` display usage
 When you run the script it should look like this (when you invoke all the steps): bash myscript.sh -dcju

-Still want more?
+# Still want more?
 Use the JSON java directory that you downloaded in the earlier exercises.
 - Try to extract all the lines that define public functions from the code files.
 Can you exclude class names?